 The Financial Times has provided useful plots of Covid-19 data.
 Plotting data as a function of days since threshold of case incidence per country appears to have been the idea of their analyst, John Burn-Murdoch, whose Twitter blog is excellent (https://twitter.com/jburnmurdoch).
 Cumulative case plots no longer appear on FT’s daily update (they can be found in their Graphics section), but we suggest the following link which works best in the Chrome browser (or you can go directly to the Center for Systems Science and Engineering [CSSE] at Johns Hopkins University which is the repository for the underlying data).
-These discouraging plots continue to show the inexorable rise in cases in the US.
-When normalized by total country population, the plots suggest the US is doing worse than many other countries in reining in the spread of Covid-19 (graphs of May 19, 2020).
+Updated June 15, 2020, these discouraging plots continue to show the inexorable rise in cases in the US.
+When normalized by total country population, the plots suggest that some European nations are leveling off at lower levels of increase than the US, but many third-world nations show explosive growth.

 Modeling the Effect of Social Distancing